popielusz/AbsorberCalculator/README.md

 # AbsorberCalculator
-A simple app calculating absorber's height and profile using basic system conditions Reading some data from .txt file
+A simple app calculating absorber's height and profile using basic system conditions, reading some data from .txt file

 # What I learned
-Building basic GUI
+* Building basic GUI
-Spliting .txt files
+* Spliting .txt files
+* General object-oriented programming concepts
+* To always check which function is called first :)

 # Things I want to improve
 * To add a graph which shows the equilibrium and operating line